State of the Union: Donald Trump moment that brought the house down

 "If there is going to be peace and legislation, there cannot be war and investigation.
 It just doesn't work that way!
 We must be united at home to defeat our adversaries abroad."

-The line prompted a notable scoff from Ms Pelosi, seated behind him.
+The line prompted a notable scoff from Pelosi, seated behind him.

 The brief moment wasn't lost on anyone: